Model Context Protocol: The Open Standard for AI Integrations

 7.1.
 What are the most important dos and don'ts when using MCP?

-Short answer: The most important principles: focused servers instead of monoliths, strict input validation, meaningful tool descriptions, and consistent human-in-the-loop control .
+Short answer: The key principles are focused servers rather than monoliths, strict input validation, meaningful tool descriptions and consistent human-in-the-loop control .

 Detailed explanation:

-description readOnlyHint, destructiveHint) to support hosts in making security decisions 7.2.
+description readOnlyHint, destructiveHint) to help hosts make security decisions 7.2.
 What does the future of MCP look like?

-Short answer: MCP is actively evolving with new spec versions, a growing ecosystem, and increasing industry adoption.
-New features like Elicitation and Tasks (experimental) are expanding its capabilities .
+Short answer: MCP is evolving quickly, with new spec versions, a growing ecosystem and increasing industry adoption.
+New features such as Elicitation and Tasks (experimental) are extending what it can do .

 Detailed explanation: